PhenoApps/Field-Book/docs/source/collect.rst

 Overview
 --------

-Field Book aims to optimize the amount of visible information to increase the rate at which data can be collected.
-For collection, only a single entry and trait are visible when collecting data.
-This reduces the risk of error and allows efficient layouts to be used for data input.
-The small green arrows are used to navigate between triats.
+Field Book aims to increase the rate at which data can be collected by tailoring the input screen to fit the exact task.
+Only a single entry and trait are visible at a time during collection.
+This reduces the risk of error and allows trait-specific layouts to be used for data input.

+The small green arrows are used to navigate between traits.
 The large black arrows are used to navigate between entries.
-Data is entered in the bottom area of the screen which adjusts to match the current trait format.
+Data is entered in the bottom area of the screen using a layout determined by the current trait format.
 Data is saved to an internal database as it is collected.

 .. figure:: /_static/images/collect/collect_framed.png
    :width: 40%